3 Ways to Find Healing After a Broken Relationships

 ― Viktor E. Frankl, Man’s Search for Meaning

 The first step to accepting pain is to understand who we are inside and why we react the way we do.
 You need to let go of whatever is prolonging the pain (fear, anger, anxiety, discouragement, etc.) and find a new purpose.
 For example, war veterans, who face years of prolonged pain, have been found to flourish when they find a new purpose to put their energy into, which could include family, purposeful employment, or service of some kind.
 Think of your broken relationship or situation as a classroom.
-Ask yourself what should I learn from this?
+Ask yourself what could I learn from this?
 I know of a man who hated his job, and then was eventually laid off, and endured a horrific year before gaining new employment.
 At first, he questioned his worth, but instead of harboring the pain, he worked through it and realized with the new job he gained improved employment and pay as well as giving him more time with his family.
 When you are filled with pain it is not easy to see it as an opportunity to learn, but it is the best way through.
 It may seem impossible to recover from a divorce or a break up, yet the very same principle applies.
 You decide your viewpoint; you also decide how much pain you will go through, just as this man did.
 You need to know your purpose or find a new one.
 We are all children of God and remembering our worth in His eyes can help us find a new purpose, perhaps in a Church calling or family relationship.

 Click here for more on a finding new purpose.